Denis Martin

 Denis Martin (1920 – October 1988) was a Northern Irish singer, actor and theatre producer active in the 1940s to 1980s.

 Martin won the All-Ireland tenor competition at Feis Ceoil in 1944, He then moved to England where he performed as a singer in musical shows and in radio and TV broadcasts.
 Soon after arriving in England Denis joined the Players' Theatre, a permanent music-hall company in London.
 In 1949 he played the juvenile lead in King's Rhapsody with Ivor Novello.
-He went on the become the Director of Production at the Players' Theatre, developing and adapting plays for musical theatre.
+He went on to become the Director of Production at the Players' Theatre, developing and adapting plays for musical theatre.

 Denis's brother Brendan joined him in London as a professional singer at the Windmill Theatre.